d-bl/GroundForge/Reversed-engineering-of-patterns.md

 and draw them as plain cloth stitches.
 Furthermore are the distances between stitches optimized to some average.
-So you may have to simplify the desired pattern, mirror and distort it to recognize it in the gallery.
+So you may have to simplify the desired pattern, mirror and distort it to recognize it in the [TesseLace Index](Tesselace-Index).

 Explaining the process with an example: